Antisemitism in the Soviet Union: Right-wing movements

 In 1970, a text called “The Word of the Nation” was distributed in the USSR in samizdat.
 It expressed the rejection of the liberal democratic ideas that were common at that time among part of the Russian dissidents, and the ideas of a strong state and the formation of a new elite were proclaimed as a program.
 To maintain order and fight crime, authoritarian power must rely on "people's druzhinas" (analogue of the "Black Hundreds") beyond the jurisdiction of any law.
 The author put forward demands to combat the "infringement of the rights of the Russian people" and "Jewish monopoly in science and culture", "biological degeneration of the white race" due to the spread of "democratic cosmopolitan ideas", "accidental hybridization" of races, a call for a "national revolution", after which "real Russians by blood and spirit" should become the ruling nation.

-The full Russian version of this document was published in the emigrant magazine "Veche" in 1981, where the author wrote about the United States possibly turning into "an instrument for achieving world domination by the black race" and noted the special mission of Russia to save world civilization.
+The full Russian version of this document was published in the emigrant magazine Veche in 1981, where the author wrote about the United States possibly turning into "an instrument for achieving world domination by the black race" and described Russia as having a special mission to save world civilization.
 The "Word of the Nation" was signed by "Russian patriots".
-Later it became known that its author was A. M. Ivanov (Skuratov), one of the founders of the Russian neopagan movement and a supporter of the struggle against "Judeo-Christianity."
+Later it became known that its author was A. M. Ivanov (Skuratov), one of the founders of the Russian neopagan movement and a supporter of the struggle against "Judeo-Christianity".

-At the end of 1971, a text entitled "Letter to Solzhenitsyn" signed by a certain Ivan Samolvin was also distributed in samizdat.
+At the end of 1971, a text entitled "Letter to Solzhenitsyn" signed in the name of "Ivan Samolvin", but written by Yemelyanov, was also distributed in samizdat.
 The "Letter" talked about the connections of the Jews with the Masons and a secret conspiracy to seize power over the world.
 The October Revolution is presented as the realization of these secret designs.
 It is argued that the "true history" of the ancestors of the Russian people is carefully hidden from the people.
-The letter was written by Valery Yemelyanov, also one of the founders of Russian neopaganism.
 These documents had a significant impact on the development of Russian racism and neo-Nazism.